MicrosoftDocs/win32/desktop-src/Controls/tcn-keydown.md

 ---
 title: TCN\_KEYDOWN notification code
-description: Notifies a tab control's parent window that a key has been pressed.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '884e79cd-5732-44cd-8c7a-38bb9349ec7d'
+description: Notifies a tab controls parent window that a key has been pressed.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 884e79cd-5732-44cd-8c7a-38bb9349ec7d
+keywords:
-keywords: ["TCN_KEYDOWN notification code Windows Controls"]
+- TCN_KEYDOWN notification code Windows Controls
 topic_type:
 - apiref
 api_name: